 I still believe breastfeeding provides many health and financial benefits.
 That was a main motivator for me to keep going.
 But if you’re miserable, in pain, and in extra stress, those benefits may not be worth it.

-Enjoy the time you do have with your baby.
+You should enjoy the time you do have with your baby

 After unsuccessfully trying to latch on, many moms turn to exclusively pumping breast milk.
 The problem?
 Pumping is time consuming.

 First, pumping isn’t as efficient as a baby.
 You don’t collect the same amount of milk as a baby given the same time.
 Then once you’ve pumped for 20 minutes, you (or someone else) have to feed the baby.
 It’s no wonder few women enjoy pumping.

 If you decide to stop pumping or breastfeeding, don’t let that guilt fester in.
 Instead of feeling guilty for not breastfeeding, enjoy your new found time with the baby.
 Rest.
 Focus on the gains, not the guilt.

 Feeling guilty about what could’ve been negates the time you could be spending in a positive way.
 Your baby needs you to feel positive and happy, not miserable or guilty.

 I’m not one for quitting.
 Growing up, I wish my parents didn’t let me quit so many of my activities: ballet, piano, art.
 I felt like I had quit too early.

 And if you’re like me, you sometimes compensate by trying, for a long time.
 But it can come at the expense of not knowing when the returns negatively outweigh the effort.
 When it’s just not working.

 Do your best.
 Make a list of the ways to continue breastfeeding, or the remedies to help the issue.
 Some turn to lactation consultants for guidance, or to herbal remedies for supply.
 Some find better pumps, and others research nursing pillows to keep them comfortable.